About this listing

-This listing is for our #1 room which is the largest bedroom and features a private en-suite and standard double bed.
+This listing is for our #1 room which is the largest bedroom and features a private en-suite, sitting room, and standard double bed.

 Our house is a traditional double, Creole Cottage built in the mid 1800's before the Civil war and has been added to a number of times over the years.